 Juju Chang is an Emmy Award-winning co-anchor of ABC News’ “Nightline.”
 She also reports regularly for “Good Morning America” and “20/20.”

-Chang’s work often involves in-depth personal narratives from the most extensive face transplant ever attempted on a former firefighter named Pat Hardison to the multi-year coming of age odyssey of a transgendered teen which won a 2015 Front Page award.
+Chang’s work often involves in-depth personal narratives set against the backdrop of pressing national and international issues.
+Her long-term reporting has examined the impact of toddlers raised behind bars by incarcerated moms; the most extensive face transplant ever attempted on a former firefighter; the epidemic of newborns detoxing from painkillers; and the multi-year coming of age odyssey of a transgendered teen.

-A former news anchor for “Good Morning America,” Chang had previously anchored the early morning newscasts “World News Now” and “World News This Morning” in 2000.
-She began her career at ABC News as a desk assistant and eventually became a producer at “World News Tonight.”
-From 1996-97, Chang covered the White House, Capitol Hill and the presidential election for NewsOne, ABC’s affiliate service in DC.
-She was also a reporter for KGO-TV in San Francisco, from 1995-96.
+A former news anchor for “Good Morning America,” Chang previously anchored the early morning newscasts “World News Now” and “World News This Morning” in 2000.
+She joined ABC News as a desk assistant in 1987 and eventually became a producer for “World News Tonight.”
+She began her on-air career in 1995 as a local reporter for KGO-TV in San Francisco and spent 1996-97 in Washington, D.C. covering the White House, Capitol Hill and the presidential election for NewsOne, ABC’s affiliate service.

-Born in Seoul, South Korea and raised in California, Chang graduated with honors from Stanford University with a BA in political science and communication.
+Born in Seoul, South Korea, raised in Northern California, Chang graduated with honors from Stanford University with a BA in political science and communication.
 At Stanford, she was awarded the Edwin Cotrell Political Science Prize.

-Chang is married to Neal Shapiro and has three sons.
+Chang is married to WNET President and CEO Neal Shapiro and has three sons.
 She is a member of the Council on Foreign Relations and a founding board member of the Korean American Community Foundation.